khwanchaiwill/node-api4-guided/README.md

 ## Instructions

 Please fork this repository and follow along **using your fork** as the instructor deploys the API to `heroku`.

+# Step

+- make the dynamic port
+- add a start script to package.json that run the      application. "start": " node index.js"